Note: Consultation times will be announced on the course web page.

 COMP9201 students who wish to participate in tutorials can arrange

-with their tutor at the start of semester to recieve a participation mark, in which case, the
+with their tutor to recieve a participation mark, in which case, the

 class component of their mark will be calculated as for COMP3231.